curvegrid/go-ethereum-wiki/Frontier-Console.md

     admin.newAccount(password)

 Creates a new account and encrypts it with `password`.
-If no `password` is given the key is stored unencrypted.
+If no `password` is given the user is prompted for it.

 **Returns** `true` on success, otherwise `false`.